Courier: United Kingdom

 The genus of the UK same-day courier market stems from the London Taxi companies but soon expanded into dedicated motorcycle despatch riders with the taxi companies setting up separate arms to their companies to cover the courier work.
 During the late 1970s small provincial and regional companies were popping up throughout the country.
-Today, there are many large companies offering next-day courier services, including Speedy Freight, DX Group, UKMail and UK divisions of worldwide couriers such as FedEx, DHL, Hermes Group, Global Express Courier, UPS and TNT City Sprint.
+Today, there are many large companies offering next-day courier services.

 There are many 'specialist' couriers usually for the transportation of items such as freight/pallets, sensitive documents and liquids.

 The 'Man & Van'/Freelance courier business model, is highly popular in the United Kingdom, with thousands upon thousands of independent couriers and localised companies, offering next-day and same day services.
 This is likely to be so popular because of the low business requirements (a vehicle) and the lucrative number of items sent within the UK every day.
 In fact, from 1988 to 2016, UK couriers were considered universally self employed, though the number of salaried couriers employed by firms has grown substantially since then.
 However, since the dawn of the electronic age the way in which businesses use couriers has changed dramatically.
 Prior to email and the ability to create PDFs, documents represented a significant proportion of the business.
 However, over the past five years, documentation revenues have decreased by 50 percent.
 Customers are also demanding more from their courier partners.
 Therefore, more organisations prefer to use the services of larger organisations who are able to provide more flexibility and levels of service, which has led to another level of courier company, regional couriers.
 This is usually a local company which has expanded to more than one office to cover an area.